 Clearwater, FL 33763

-The Diagnostic Medical Sonography Program at UCH accepts six students each year.
+The Diagnostic Medical Sonography Program at UCH accepts six to seven students each year.
 Acceptance into the program is very competitive, based on academic and work experiences, GPA, critical thinking abilities, and communication skills.
 There is no waiting list.

 The curriculum includes classroom instruction, laboratory training, and hands-on scanning experience.
 This is a 12-month program, with each academic year beginning the first week of September and running through the end of August.
 All instruction is conducted at UCHealth University of Colorado Hospital.
 The program is considered full-time, Monday through Friday, from 8 a.m. to 4:30 p.m, and includes four clinical and one didactic day of instruction each week.